 02.06 The chief research officer may appoint a university-wide committee to address specific concerns or other unique circumstances arising from conflicts of commitment in research and sponsored programs.

-03.03 Sponsored Programs: all extramurally-funded activities, including research, training, instruction or public service projects involving funds, materials, or other compensation from sources (sponsors) outside of Texas State, under a grant, contract or other agreement that meets any of the following conditions:
+03.03 Sponsored Programs – All extramurally-funded activities, including research, training, instruction or public service projects involving funds, materials, or other compensation from sources (sponsors) outside of the university under a grant, contract or other agreement that meets any of the following conditions:

 a.
 Texas State is bound to a line of scholarly or scientific inquiry specified to a substantial level of detail.
 Indications of such specificity are the plan, stipulation or requirements for orderly testing or validation of particular approaches, or the designation of performance targets;

 b. the sponsor requires or the proposal submitted for consideration contains a line-item budget or modular budget.
 A line-item budget details expenses by activity, function, or project period.
 The designation of overhead (or indirect costs) qualifies a budget as the sponsor requires financial or programmatic reports;